binchoo/prepare-squad-dataset/README.md

 ## Classes and Methods
 ### SquadGuru

 `SuqadGuru` is an NLP expert who can easily change the original SQuAD dataset into one of the required format of NLP task models.
-Currently, GEN_QA, GEN_QG and EXT_QA task input format is available.
+Currently, GEN_QA, GEN_QG and EXT_QA task's input format is available.
 Extract the end-to-end feature X and groud-truth Y from SQuAD dataset using `SquadGuru` class.

 - Constructor Signature